THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 That’s 8 days of sailing to get up the west coast.
 It’s unlikely the wind will hold out for long enough, so be prepared to stop and check out a few places or to sail overnight.
 For more information look at the Sail Malaysia Rally Cruising Guide and the Southeast Asia Pilot.

 If you plan on stopping in Penang, join the Ahoy Penang group on Facebook.
+For Langkawi, the Langkawi Anchorage Cruising Map is helpful.
+As always, the Hacking family has a good report on cruising Malaysia, even if it’s a bit old.

 Ok, well, we didn’t actually sail up the Malacca Strait.
 Instead, we spent three nights motoring 419 nm up the coast of Western Malaysia.
 Why?
 Number one: we had guests coming to visit us in Langkawi.
 Number two: the forecast for the wind was very calm for a few days, but after that the winds were going to turn and blow from the north, making it impossible to get up the coast.